portainer/portainer-docs/docs/v2.0/services/options.md

 ### Placement preferences

-While placement constraints limit the nodes a service can run on, placement preferences try to place tasks on appropriate nodes in an algorithmic way (currently, only spread evenly).
+While placement constraints limit the nodes a service can run on, placement preferences try to place tasks on appropriate nodes in an algorithmic way (currently, this is only spread evenly).

 ![options](assets/options-9.png)